 The Odyssey into Glorious History – Man Mandir Palace in Gwalior Fort

 I’d heard a lot during my childhood about the city of Gwalior from my mother and read about it in history classes.
 Honestly, my recollections were as dusty as the city of Gwalior in MP.

 Unfolding the old city of Gwalior is like walking back in time.
 The influence of the divergent rules has spilled an apparent mark on its lanes.

-Thrilled to be in the historical city of Gwalior, we started our expedition with Man Singh Palace at Gwalior Fort.
+Thrilled to be in the historical city of Gwalior, we started our expedition with Man Mandir Palace in Gwalior Fort.

 It is also called as Painted Palace or Chit Mandir.
 Our guide narrated many more wonderful tales that described the significance of each and every corner, motifs, and sculptures of the palace.
 I was captivated by the tales.
 It was like walking down the lanes of history, a leap into the past and reliving the stories.

 In its lifetime, the fort has changed hands many times.
 The palace was ruled by varied monarchs viz.
 Kachwaha Rajputs, Qutubiddin Aibak, Thomas, Mughals, Marathas, Britishers, and Scindias.